SimPLU3D/simplu3D-openmole/README.md

 ## Input space

-The input space is constituted of 7 parameters:
+In this experiments, the input space is constituted of 7 parameters:

 + distReculVoirie: the distance between buildings of a parcel and the road (street)
 + distReculFond: the distance between buildings of a parcel and the bottom of the parcel